ninbura/Preservary/readme.md

 # Preservary
-A Dockerized backup utility written in .NET
+A Dockerized backup utility written in Go.